nicholasamorim/pyrad2/docs/getting_started.md

 You can find a reference dictionary file [here](https://github.com/nicholasamorim/pyrad2/blob/master/examples/dictionary).
 Another dictionary is provided [here](https://github.com/nicholasamorim/pyrad2/blob/master/examples/dictionary.freeradius) with FreeRADIUS vendor-specific attributes.

+For our example, download _both files_ and place it into your project folder.

 When you see code like this:

 ``` py title="Loading a dictionary"